-Lee Munson is the co-founder and sole owner of Portfolio Wealth Advisors.
+Lee Munson is the founder and sole owner of Portfolio Wealth Advisors.
 He started his career on Wall Street, working for Charles Schwab.
-Munson is a chartered financial analyst (CFA), certified financial planner (CFP) and the author of “Rigged Money, Beating Wall Street At Its Own Game.”
+Munson is a chartered financial analyst (CFA), certified financial planner (CFP) and the author of “Rigged Money: Beating Wall Street At Its Own Game.”

 Portfolio Wealth Advisors Investment Strategy

-This firm uses a combination of fundamental analysis and technical analysis to evaluate investment risk and opportunity.
+Portfolio Wealth Advisors uses a combination of fundamental analysis and technical analysis to evaluate investment risk and opportunity.
 The former analyzes the factors that determine a company’s value, such as the firm’s financial reports and earnings.
-Technical analysis is the study of past market data to see if any patterns exist.
+Technical analysis is the study of price movements and other market data.

-As a client, your assets will be invested in a mix of mutual funds, ETFs, stocks and bonds.
+As a client, your assets will be invested in a mix of mutual funds, exchange-traded funds (ETFs), stocks and bonds.
 Your plan is specific to your financial goals and objectives, time horizon, cash flow needs and risk tolerance, among other factors.